Aislinn00/personal_vehicle_management_pj/frontend/README.md

 │   │   ├── index.css       # Global styles (Tailwind)
 │   │   └── main.jsx        # Application entry point
 │   └── eslint.config.js    # ESLint configuration

+---

+## 🤖 AI Assistance Disclosure

+This project was developed by the author.
+AI-based tools (including OpenAI’s ChatGPT) were used **as a supplementary aid** for:

+- Debugging and error explanation
+- Code refactoring suggestions
+- Understanding framework behavior and deployment issues

+All architectural decisions, implementation, testing, and final code were reviewed, adapted, and validated by the author.